Springe direkt zu Inhalt

 II.
 Participation requirements:

-• All participants are expected to read the general reading.
+• All participants are expected to read the general readings.

 • Participants presenting their PhD projects are required to upload their exposé (max.
-15 pages) by April 30 here.
-For Day 2, they should prepare a 10-minute presentation.
+15 pages) and a video-presentation (20 minutes) by April 30.

 III.
 Detailed Workshop schedule